thesinghsec/Active-Directory--Home-Lab-/README.md

 - Domain takeover and remediation
 - Offensive PowerShell

 Feel free to customize and modify the lab environment according to your requirements.
-Experiment with different scenarios, test security controls, and learn from the provided resources.
+Experiment with different scenarios, test security controls and learn from the provided resources.

 ## What You Can Learn
 By working with the Active Directory Home Lab, you can gain valuable knowledge and skills in the following areas: